 A community project Through the sharing of stories, we celebrate the rich lives of elders in our communities.
 Across the generational divide, the experiences of older people can often be lost or overlooked.
 By gathering stories, having a yarn, forming a connection, knowledge is gained in the philosophies and wisdoms, challenges and insights of lived experiences.
 The Mathers House Story project fosters understanding and respect by continuing these conversations with elders in our communities.
 Visit mathershouse.com.au to find out more.

-You can download our current program of activities in our newsletter: What's On in Positive Ageing - Winter edition 2021(PDF, 973KB)
+You can download our current program of activities in our newsletter: What's On in Positive Ageing - Spring 2021(PDF, 938KB)

 To stay informed about what’s happening, please join our Positive Ageing email newsletter mailing list.